LucasDelfino92/morrowindsharp/mw#.md

 [**Map and Compass**](https://www.nexusmods.com/morrowind/mods/48455)
 Replaces the in-game world map with a realistic map, based on the paper maps that came with Morrowind and its expansions, and the in-game minimap with a compass.

-> Note that this mod effectively renders the Detect spells useless, as these rely on the minimap to point out creatures, humanoids, and enchanted items.
-Another mod further ahead, **MM - Enhanced Detection**, circumvents this by changing how Detect spells work.
+> Because the minimap is no longer accessible with this mod installed, Detect spells will no longer have a use unless you use **MM - Enhanced Detection**, listed further ahead.

 [**Map Replacements for Maps and Compass Wagner Style**](https://www.nexusmods.com/morrowind/mods/48460)
 Replaces the maps from **Map and Compass** to give them a more immersive look.